-(a) A seller's express warranty or implied warranty under Section 2-405 or 2-406 made to an immediate buyer extends to any remote buyer or transferee, and in the case of a remote consumer buyer, to anyone in the family or household of the remote buyer, that may reasonably be expected to use or be affected by the goods and that is damaged by a breach of warranty.
-The rights of the remote buyer or transferee against the seller for breach of a warranty extended under this subsection are determined by the enforceable terms of the contract between the seller and the immediate buyer and this article.
+(a) A seller's express or implied warranty made to an immediate buyer extends to any remote buyer or transferee that may reasonably be expected to use or be affected by the goods and that is damaged by a breach of warranty.
+The rights of the remote buyer or transferee and its remedies against the seller for breach of a warranty extended under this subsection are determined by the enforceable terms of the contract between the seller and the immediate buyer and this article.
 However, the seller is not liable for consequential lost profits for breach of warranty under this section.

-- (b) This Section and Sections 2-402 and 2-404 do not displace: - (1) the rights and remedies of a third party beneficiary or assignee under the law of contracts or of persons to which goods are transferred by operation of law; - (2) principles of law and equity that extend an express or implied warranty to or for the benefit of a remote buyer, transferee, or other person. - (c) The operation of this section may not be excluded, modified, or limited unless the seller has a substantial interest based on the nature of the goods in having a warranty extend only to the immediate buyer. - SOURCE: Sales, Section 2-318.
+(b) This Section and 2-404 do not displace:

+- (1) the rights and remedies of a third party beneficiary or assignee under the law of contracts or of persons to which goods are transferred by operation of law; - (2) principles of law and equity that extend an express or implied warranty to or for the benefit of a remote buyer, transferee, or other person. - (c) The operation of this section may not be excluded, modified, or limited unless the seller has a substantial interest in having a warranty extend only to the immediate buyer.